-The maximum Interest Rate for any Interest Accrual is the Base Rate of 9.32% per annum.
-However, for every day during an Interest Accrual Period on which the Reference Rate is less than 0.10%, the applicable Interest Rate for that Interest Accrual Period will be reduced, and accordingly, your return for any Interest Accrual Period over the life of the notes could be significantly less than the applicable Base Rate for that Interest Accrual Period.
-If the Reference Rate is less than 0.10% on every day in any Interest Accrual Period, the applicable Interest Rate for that Interest Accrual Period will be zero.
+The maximum Interest Rate (i) for any Interest Accrual Period commencing on or after April 18, 2008 and ending on or prior to April 18, 2012 is the Base Rate of 7.00% per annum, (ii) for any Interest Accrual Period on or after April 18, 2012 and ending on or prior to April 18, 2017 is the Base Rate of 9.00% per annum and (iii) for any Interest Accrual Period commencing on or after April 18, 2017 and ending on or prior to the Maturity Date is the Base Rate of 12.00% per annum.
+However, for every day during an Interest Accrual Period on which the Reference Rate is negative, that is, for every day on which the USD 30-year Constant Maturity Swap (CMS) Rate is less than USD 2-year CMS Rate, the applicable Interest Rate for that Interest Accrual Period will be reduced, and accordingly, your return for any Interest Accrual Period over the life of the notes could be significantly less than the applicable Base Rate for that Interest Accrual Period, the applicable Interest Rate for that Interest Accrual Period, the applicable Interest Rate for that Interest Accrual Period will be zero.